e1mo/waybar-iceportal/README.md

                         Folder to load dummy data from. {status,trip}.json must be present.
   --dump [DUMP]         Dump trip / status json to a subfolder within the specified folder.
 If no value
                         is specified, will create a folder 'data-dump' besides the script.
+  --skip-wifi           Skip checking if connected to WIFI@DB or WIFIonICE --extra-wifi EXTRA_WIFI [EXTRA_WIFI ...]
-  --login               Automatically log in to WiFi
+                        SSIDs that should also be considered as being in an ICE (case sensitive) --login               Automatically log in to WiFi
 ```